Alireza-Khatami/UnityShaders/README.md

 ![Screenshot (2782)](https://github.com/Alireza-Khatami/UnityShaders/assets/78407392/dceb2dc5-36a7-4f05-9ee3-2872ede2ad62)

-## Notice: The main PHONG SHADER located in Assets/ shaders/ Phong ImprovedShader.shader [ you can ignore the rest]
+## Notice: The main PHONG SHADER is located in Assets/ shaders/ Phong ImprovedShader.shader [ you can ignore the rest]
 ## Parameters

 - **_MainTex**: Texture used for diffuse color.